ddean4040/Networks-for-WordPress/readme.txt

 = Notes =

-Each Network will require changes to your webserver and manual file changes.
+Each Network will require changes to your web server and DNS.
-You can choose: changing WordPress core files once or creating new files for each Network.

-We are exploring ways to automate this process, but for now it can be tricky.
 See **Frequently Asked Questions** for detailed instructions.

 == Installation ==